Overview and Syllabus

 I will only accept improvements through the Sunday before final exam

 - Complete the optional discussion

-on leadership to earn extra credit if you
+on leadership in week 10 to earn extra credit if you

 are having trouble earning enough points for the grade you desire.